-- (d) determine the duration and purposes for leaves of absence which may be granted to an Optionee or Grantee on an individual basis without constituting a termination of employment or service for purposes of the Plan: - (e) exercise its discretion with respect to the powers and rights granted to it as set forth in the Plan; and - (f) generally, exercise such powers and perform such acts as are deemed necessary or advisable to promote the best interests of the Company with respect to the Plan. - 3.4 Delegation.
-The Committee may delegate to one or more officers of the Company the authority to grant Options or Awards to Eligible Individuals (other than to himself or herself) and/or determine the number of Shares subject to each Option or Award (by resolution that specifies the total number of Shares subject to the Options or Awards that may be awarded by the officer and the terms of any such Options or Awards, including the exercise price), provided that such delegation is made in accordance with the Delaware General Corporation Law and such Options or Awards are not made to executive officers of the Company covered by Rule 16b-3 under the Exchange Act. - 4.
-Shares Subject to the Plan; Grant Limitations. - 4.1 Shares Subject to the Plan.
-The maximum number of Shares that may be made the subject of Options and Awards granted under the Plan is the sum of: - (a) 8,000,000 Shares added to the Plan as a result of the amendment and restatement effective on the Restatement Effective Date; and - (b) 4,361,053 Shares remaining in the Plan as of March 1, 2021; - (c) for a total of 12,361,053 Shares, less any Shares subject to Options or Awards granted after March 1, 2021.
+determine the duration and purposes for leaves of absence which may be granted to an Optionee or Grantee on an individual basis without constituting a termination of employment or service for purposes of the Plan;

+exercise its discretion with respect to the powers and rights granted to it as set forth in the Plan; and generally, exercise such powers and perform such acts as are deemed necessary or advisable to promote the best interests of the Company with respect to the Plan.

+Delegation.
+The Committee may delegate to one or more officers of the Company the authority to grant Options or Awards to Eligible Individuals (other than to himself or herself) and/or determine the number of Shares subject to each Option or Award (by resolution that specifies the total number of Shares subject to the Options or Awards that may be awarded by the officer and the terms of any such Options or Awards, including the exercise price), provided that such delegation is made in accordance with the Delaware General Corporation Law and any other applicable legal requirements, and such Options or Awards are not made to executive officers of the Company covered by Rule 16b-3 under the Exchange Act.

+Shares Subject to the Plan; Grant Limitations.

+Shares Subject to the Plan.
+The maximum number of Shares that may be made the subject of Options and Awards granted under the Plan is the sum of:

+7,500,000 Shares added to the Plan as a result of the amendment and restatement contemplated hereby effective on the Restatement Effective Date; plus for a total of 9,039,421 Shares, less any Shares subject to Options or Awards granted after March 1, 2023 (the "Share Reserve").